scottnunemacher/dotfiles/README.md

 ## NOTE TO MYSELF: Clone Into a Non-Empty Home Directory
 Non-destructively clone the repo into a non-empty home directory on an Ubuntu/Debian server with the following commands.

 Log into server as user.
-Change to the user's home directory with:
+Change to the user's non-empty home directory with:
 ```
 cd ~
 ```